jakechai/ComfyUI-JakeUpgrade/README.md

 ## ComfyUI Jake Upgrade

 A [ComfyUI](https://github.com/comfyanonymous/ComfyUI) workflow customization by Jake.
+If you like what I share, please support me with PayPal[https://paypal.me/jakechaikefu].

 ## Installation
 1. `git clone https://github.com/jakechai/ComfyUI-JakeUpgrade` into the `custom_nodes` folder